Zuehlke/software-engineering-corner/drafts/concurrency_demystified.md

 This visualization is inspired by [Code Wala](https://codewala.net/2015/07/29/concurrency-vs-multi-threading-vs-asynchronous-programming-explained/).
 To make it clearer, I added examples from the article into the quadrants.
 It's a good time to compare it to the visualization by ByteByteGo that I included earlier in this article.

-My visualization emphasizes that there are two independent axes in concurrency: one differentiating between sequential and parallel, and the other between synchronous and asynchronous.
+I propose that concurrency includes everything highlighted in blue.
+My visualization shows the two main aspects of concurrency: one axis separates sequential from parallel, and the other axis separates synchronous from asynchronous.
 More importantly, it includes async, which is often missing in definitions or explanations of concurrency.
 Classics like [Clean Code: A Handbook of Agile Software Craftsmanship](https://learning.oreilly.com/library/view/clean-code-a/9780136083238/), [The Pragmatic Programmer: Your Journey to Mastery](https://learning.oreilly.com/library/view/the-pragmatic-programmer/9780135956977/f_0054.xhtml), and [Concurrent Programming in Java](https://learning.oreilly.com/library/view/concurrent-programming-in/0201310090/pr01.html) (I've checked many other books and papers) do not even mention async.
 While there were reasons for this omission a decade ago, they are no longer relevant.
 With the widespread adoption of async/await in most popular languages, ignoring async is no longer justifiable.
 In modern definitions of concurrency, including async is essential for a complete understanding.

 ![Single Threaded Concurrency?](https://cdn.hashnode.com/res/hashnode/image/upload/v1721202007780/4636cc34-a6c7-4ce0-be47-632f8f136ef1.png align="center")